mbcarbonetto/qiime2-session/Hands-on.md

 This is how the mapping file looks like:
 ![mapping_image](https://github.com/mbcarbonetto/qiime2-session/blob/master/mapping_file.jpg)

-The column labels are always in the first row, **#** indicates that the line is not going to be read.
+The column labels are always in the first row, **#** indicates that the line is not going to be read as a sample.
-Sample IDs must be in the first columns, the rest of the columns include metadata.
+Sample IDs must be in the first column, the rest of the columns include metadata.
 Sample IDs needs to be unique.
 -should be 36 characters long or less.
 -should contain only ASCII alphanumeric characters (\[a-z]\, \[A-Z]\, or \[0-9]\), the period (.) character, or the dash (-) character.

 Metadata columns can contain categorical or numerical values.
-Theay should also include labels.
+They should also include labels.

 You can follow this [link](https://docs.qiime2.org/2018.2/tutorials/metadata/) to learn more about metadata in QIIME2